EVENTS & COLLABORATIONS ▼

 ECPR WINTER SCHOOL

-Led by a team of diverse, experienced and internationally known instructors, participants are supplied with the methodological skill set needed to start their academic careers.
+Led by a team of diverse, experienced and internationally known instructors, participants are supplied with the methodological skill set needed to start their academic careers while our interesting plenary program gives them the opportunity for all important networking.
 This is achieved in the form of intensive and interactive small-group workshops, Brown Paper Bag sessions and opportunities for informal exchanges.The ECPR’s Winter and Summer Schools are characterized not only by the participants’ and instructors’ diverse social scientific backgrounds but also by their varied origins.

 Professor Benoît Rihoux from the University of Louvain in Belgium, one of the academic convenors of the ECPR methods school summarizes the Winter School: „The Methods School is not only about 'technical' training, it's also about thinking about one's research, about networking, exchanging experiences, and enjoying a relaxed atmosphere.
 Working hard and having a good time is not incompatible.
 I [always] look forward to having a good, hard-working time in Bamberg!”